Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

 Ethereum then announced that it was going to create a general framework for blockchain programming.

-Its own crowdsale ICO in September 2014 raised nearly 15 million USD.
-Once Ethereum went live it became evident that ICOs were going to breathe a new lease of life.
+Its own crowdsale ICO in September 2014, raised nearly USD15m.
+Once Ethereum went live, it became evident that ICOs were going to breathe a new lease of life into the sector.

 Even the Ethereum foundation refers to ‘trustless crowdsales’ on its homepage as a principle application of Ethereum.

 So, the second major application of public blockchain is undisputedly crowdfunding.

 The interesting effect of blockchain crowdfunding is that it removes the need for crowdfunding platforms themselves.